JohnBuni/data-engineering-eda/README.md

 The `notebooks`, `prompts`, and `src` directories are included as part of the project structure and are currently empty.

+The `.env` file required for the database connection is not stored in this GitHub repository.
+It will be provided separately.

 ## Requirements

 Before running the project, make sure you have:

-* Python 3 installed
+- Python 3 installed
-* Git installed
+- Git installed
-* Visual Studio Code
+- Visual Studio Code
-* Jupyter support in VS Code
+- Jupyter support in VS Code
-* Access to a PostgreSQL database
+- The provided `.env` file containing the required PostgreSQL database connection information

 ## How to Download and Run the Project